AugurProject/augur-core/src/consensus/consensus spec.md

 # then lazy eval scaling - not done

 # ordering atk if so use mbsas instead of bsas - not done

-# if an acc has 0 rep
-# attack by just making 1000s of rep accounts
-# need to have a separate rep holdings/accounts
-# and a separate thing which has "active reporters"
-# only an account with some minimum non-dust level of rep should have a slot in the "active reporters"
-# any acc. w/ 0 should be removed from active, shouldn't be clustered, and shouldn't be used to determine outcomes
-# sorted data structure in serpent - someone made one somewhere jchow